codewithbhaveshh/codewithbhaveshh.github.io/README.md

 - GitHub Pages for hosting

 ## 📖 About This Project
-This is a simple, responsive personal portfolio built from scratch to highlight my journey as a developer.
-It includes sections for my skills, projects, and contact info.
+This is a straightforward, responsive personal portfolio that I created from the ground up to showcase my development career.
+It has sections for my projects, abilities, and contact details.

 Feel free to fork or star if you like it!
 Suggestions are welcome via issues.